aatuh/recsys/docs/licensing/commercial_license.md

 ## 1. Definitions

-- **"Software"**: The Recsys software identified in an Order Form, including related documentation, and any updates provided by Vendor under this Agreement.
+- **"Software"**: The RecSys software identified in an Order Form, including related documentation, and any updates provided by Vendor under this Agreement.
 - **"Commercial Artifacts"**: Vendor-provided binaries, container images, license files/keys, and related deliverables made available under commercial terms.